tardis-sn/tardis/docs/physics/plasma/nlte.rst

-For a three level atom we have:
+For a three-level atom we have:

 .. math::